Our Wills and Trusts Lawyers help you understand the purpose and importance of these important documents for your unique situation.

 A will is not a “one size fits all” document, and needs and wishes vary based on the individual situation of the client.
 If there are minor children, a guardian and/or trustee needs to be appointed.
 Do you wish to name a charity as a beneficiary?
 Are there special funeral or burial instructions?
-All of these scenarios and more can be fully discussed in order to prepare a customized estate plan.
+All of these scenarios and more can be fully discussed with our lawyers that do wills in order to prepare a customized estate plan.

 A will also allows a person to decide who will serve as executor of the estate.
 The executor is the individual that distributes property to the beneficiaries in a manner decided by the testator.
 Without a proper executor named in the will, the court will appoint a stranger to serve as an administrator.

 An important function of a will concerning families with minor children is to select an individual to serve as a guardian of those children in the event of the death of those parents.
 Failing to appoint a guardian for minor children in the will, will result in a court appointed guardian who may not be the personal preference of the parents and could even be a stranger.
-Working with lawyers who deal with wills regularly will ensure such grave mistakes do not happen.
+Working with lawyers who deal with wills regularly, and specialize in wills, will ensure such grave mistakes do not happen.

 Intervivos and testamentary trusts